j1ai/Android-Mobile-Application/product.md

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?

 Currently students make their own schedules with calendar apps.
-Students do not have time to make their own schedules.
+Students do not have time to make their own schedules or keep updating them throughout the semester.
+The task of having to maintain a schedule is stressful and time consuming.
 Our app would be providing the schedules for them and optimize their time depending on their needs.
+Also, our app would dynamically keep up with changes and make the necessary updates.
 It would also be able to manage non academic programs.
 Time would be saved through a dynamically updating schedule that fits the user’s needs.
+Unlike regular calendar apps, our app would ask for daily updates and provide feedback on your academic progress depending on your provided goals, in addition to providing regular deadline reminders.
 Users would have access to optimal schedules and goal setting while also being able to keep track of their academic progress.

 ### Highlights

-YOUR ANSWER GOES HERE ...

 - We decided to meet up and work on deliverable 1 together
 - finalized our project idea to be an optimizing schedule app
 - decided to use the platform of a mobile app
 - specified our target audience to be students needing time management help

-Specify 3 - 5 key decisions and/or insights that came up during your meetings and/or collaborative process.

- * Short (5 min' read max)
- * Decisions can be related to the product and/or the team process.
-    * Mention which alternatives you were considering.
-    * Present the arguments for each alternative.
-    * Explain why the option you decided on makes the most sense for your team/product/users.
- * Essentially, we want to understand how (and why) you ended up with your current product plan.